General Child Neurology

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Cerebral sinovenous thrombosis is often unrecognized in neonates and children due to nonspecific clinical features and challenges in radiographic diagnosis.
 Risk factors for cerebral sinovenous thrombosis in neonates are different from those in older children.
-Treatment with anticoagulants, a well-established practice in adults, is increasingly offered in children and, to a lesser extent, in neonates.
-The safety of anticoagulants and recanalization outcomes in cerebral sinovenous thrombosis has been established in children as well as in neonates based on consecutive cohort studies; however, its benefit on neurologic outcome, particularly in neonates, has not been proven.
+Treatment with anticoagulants, a well-established practice in adults, is offered in children and, to some extent, in neonates.
+The safety of anticoagulants and recanalization outcomes in cerebral sinovenous thrombosis has been established in children as well as in carefully selected neonates based on consecutive cohort studies; however, its benefit on neurologic outcome, particularly in neonates, has not been proven.
 The clinical outcome from cerebral sinovenous thrombosis remains worse in neonates than in children.

 • The clinical and radiographic diagnosis of cerebral sinovenous thrombosis is challenging in neonates and children. | |

-• Cerebral sinovenous thrombosis should be considered in any child with unexplained seizures and/or encephalopathy. | |
+• Cerebral sinovenous thrombosis should be considered in any child with unexplained seizures or encephalopathy. | |

 • Anticoagulant therapy is safe in the absence of significant intracranial hemorrhage in neonates and children.
 It is probably safe in the presence of intracranial hemorrhage as well, at least in older children. | |